pdeu-princepatel/pdeu-princepatel/README.md

 👋 Hi, I’m PRINCE PATEL
-- 👀 I’m interested in JAVA, Cyber security👨‍💻 and Data Science 🖥
+- 👀 I’m interested in GO, Human Computer Interactions and Data Science 🖥
 - 🌱 I’m currently learning DBMS and Design Pattern
 - 📫 How to reach me www.linkedin.com/in/prince-patel-844625282
 - 😄 Hobbies : Sketching✏️ and Visualize Ideas🤔